AI-SysBio/Raman-Imaging-Processing/README.md

 ### Running the code
 To process Raman images, run `src/_Main - Raman_analysis.py`.
-Running the program requires python3, and in addition to standard libraries such as numpy or matplotlib, the program also requires `hdf5storage` (available at https://pypi.org/project/hdf5storage/) to read `.mat` files, and `brokenaxis` (https://github.com/bendichter/brokenaxes) to plot the spectra.
+Running the program requires python3, and in addition to standard libraries such as numpy or matplotlib, the program also requires [`hdf5storage`](https://pypi.org/project/hdf5storage/) to read `.mat` files, and [`brokenaxis`](https://github.com/bendichter/brokenaxes) to plot the spectra.
 Two raw images are provided in `src/Raw_Measurements.py` to show how the code works, but more Raman images are publicly available at https://data.mendeley.com/datasets/dshgffwykw/1

 ## References